SilvesterYu/DATS-SHU235-Information-Visualization-Labs/README.md

 npx webpack server

-and then in the terminal, click and enter the link appeared: <i> [webpack-dev-server] Loopback: http://localhost:9000/
+and then in the terminal, click and enter the link appeared: <i> [webpack-dev-server] Loopback: [go to this link in your VSCode terminal]

 If error appears saying that "address already in use :::9000", for Windows users, please search for your command prompt, right click on it, and run as administrator.
 Then run this line here: